mhahn2003/bc21/README.md

 - ~~make politicians surround the hq and take up spaces rather than attacking~~
 - ~~Make closeness to HQ have a lot more weight than closeness to enemy HQ~~
 - ~~improve muckraker spacing and spreading~~
+- ~~fix mapSpots bug - maps are switched for some reason?~